kvinell/math-modelling-1-project/README.md

 Your task is to use the interactive notebook to build a Machine Learning model for classifying credit card fraud.
 The theory material could be useful here that has been provided to you during the lecture.

+The full description of the project can be found in the file: project-description.pdf

 Start the interactive notebook (Binder) to work on the project: https://mybinder.org/v2/gh/kvinell/math-modelling-1-project/master?filepath=train-and-categorize.ipynb